Kingsford (charcoal)

 Kingsford is a brand that makes charcoal briquettes, along with related products, used for grilling.
-Established in 1920 by Henry Ford, the brand is now owned by The Clorox Company.
+Established in 1920 by Henry Ford, the brand is now owned by the Clorox Company.
 Currently, the Kingsford Products Company remains the leading manufacturer of charcoal in the United States, with 80% market share.
 More than 1 million tons of wood scraps are converted into charcoal briquettes annually.

 History

-Ford Motor Company sold more than one million Ford Model Ts in 1919.
+The Ford Motor Company sold more than one million Ford Model Ts in 1919.
 Each one used 100 board feet of wood for parts such as the frame, dashboard, steering wheel, and wheels.
 Because of the amount of wood needed, Henry Ford decided to produce his own supply.
 He enlisted the help of Edward G. Kingsford, a real estate agent and timber cruiser from Michigan, to locate a supply of wood.
 Kingsford's wife was a cousin of Ford.
 In the early 1920s, Ford acquired large timberland in Iron Mountain, Michigan, and built a sawmill and parts plant in a neighboring area which subsequently became Kingsford, Michigan.
 The mill and plants produced sufficient parts for the cars, but generated waste such as stumps, branches and sawdust.
 Ford suggested that all wood scraps be processed into charcoal.

 A University of Oregon chemist, Orin Stafford, invented a method for making pillow-shaped lumps of fuel from sawdust and mill waste combined with tar and bound together with cornstarch.
 He called the lumps "charcoal briquettes."
 Thomas Edison designed the briquette factory adjacent to the sawmill and Kingsford ran it.
 Ford named the new business Ford Charcoal.
 It was a model of efficiency, producing 610 lb of briquettes for every ton of scrap wood.
 In the beginning, Ford's "briquettes" were sold only through Ford dealerships.
 The charcoal was marketed to meat and fish smokehouses, but demand soon exceeded supply.

 By the mid-1930s, Ford was marketing "Picnic Kits" containing charcoal and portable grills, capitalizing on the link between motoring and outdoor adventure that his vagabond travels popularized.
 "Enjoy a modern picnic," the packages read, "Sizzling broiled meats, steaming coffee, toasted sandwiches."
 But it wasn't until after World War II that backyard barbecuing took off, thanks to suburban migration, the invention of the Weber grill, and increased marketing efforts.
 In 1951 an investment group led by Arthur and William Grede of Milwaukee bought Ford Charcoal and took over operations, renaming it Kingsford Chemical Company reflecting its association with Kingsford, Michigan.
 It was renamed to Kingsford Company in 1957.
 Kingsford Company was later acquired by Clorox in 1973.